europalang/Europa-Lang/README.md

 ```

 ## Credits
 Thanks @justamirror and Dart for design suggestions and name suggestions.
+Thank you @CoolCoderSJ for creating the discord server!
+Thank you @SixBeeps for designing the logo!